charlesll/Spectra.jl/docs/src/Rameau.md

 ## Introductory notes

+**The RAMEAU function in Spectra is mostly experimental.
+For a robust use of internal calibrations, please see the rampy.rameau() class built in Python which is more up to date.
+This function may simply disappear in future versions of Spectra**

 This is the Julia version of the RamEau software.
 It allows quantification of the water content of glasses following the internal and external protocols described in:

 Thomas, R. 2000.
 “Determination of Water Contents of Granite Melt Inclusions by Confocal Laser Raman Microprobe Spectroscopy.”
 American Mineralogist 85 (5-6): 868–72.